 Ultimately, if there is a particular road you want to drive but don’t feel comfortable taking the camper, you can drop the camper and now you have a capable and unburdened truck. (just remember to bring your off-road gear with you, as this might be stored in the camper)

 The final piece of advice from our experience off-roading in the north is don’t push it.
-We did a lot of scouting ahead on foot or on bikes to make sure we could safety get into and back out of a trail.
+We did a lot of scouting ahead on foot or on bikes to make sure we could safely get into and back out of a trail.
 If you have someone with you have them outside as a spotter if you’re unsure of going through something – eyes outside the vehicle can see things the driver can’t.
-And if you’re uncomfortable with off-roading do research and/or take classes to better prepare yourself for this type of adventuring.

 Cait found confidence in driving the truck camper that she never had with the fifth wheel, and in general travel days were lower stress.
 We could pull of pretty much anywhere with a normal parking lot without worrying if we’d be able to get out, get turned around, or get back out into traffic safely.
 We could follow our hearts and drive down a side road without fear of getting stuck.